 "In terms of getting around the pitch and footballing quality, the sky's the limit for our team," Rose declared ahead of the 3-0 win at Hoffenheim.
 "Whether it's handling situations when we don't have the ball, combining with each other, or pushing forward when we do have the ball and keeping possession, there's plenty of room for improvement."

-After notching five goals in the first seven games of 2018/19, Plea has hit the ground running again this term, netting four goals in the wins over Mainz, Cologne, Hoffenheim and Augsburg.
+After notching five in the first seven games of 2018/19, Plea has hit the ground running again this term, netting four goals in the wins over Mainz, Cologne, Hoffenheim and Augsburg.
 The Frenchman has also shown his altruistic streak, providing four assists and dovetailing beautifully with new signings Thuram and Embolo.

-Fellow recruit Embolo has settled in very nicely as well – also scoring three goals since arriving from Schalke – which is testament to sporting director Max Eberl's keen eye for a shrewd acquisition; this is the man, after all, who discovered Dortmund captain Marco Reus.
+Fellow recruit Embolo has settled in very nicely as well – scoring three goals since arriving from Schalke – which is testament to sporting director Max Eberl's keen eye for a shrewd acquisition; this is the man, after all, who discovered Dortmund captain Marco Reus.

-Rose was barely two weeks old when Heynckes fired Gladbach to a 6-0 win over Rot-Weiss Essen in September 1976, his hat-trick propelling them to the top of the Bundesliga table.
+He was barely two weeks old when Heynckes fired Gladbach to a 6-0 win over Rot-Weiss Essen in September 1976, his hat-trick propelling them to the top of the Bundesliga table.
 Eight months later they were champions for the fifth time, but little did their fans know that the wait for a sixth crown would go on for over 40 years.